Physics students take learning to new heights and make Lagoon their classroom!

 All School

 June 19th, or Juneteenth, is a federal holiday that commemorates June 19, 1865, the day federal troops arrived in Galveston, TX, to announce the end of the civil war and the effective end of slavery in the United States.
 Also known as Emancipation Day, Freedom Day, Jubilee Day, and Black Independence Day, Juneteenth is a reminder of delayed freedom for many Black Americans and also an opportunity for everyone to identify ways to ensure the country continues to realize its founding principles of liberty and justice for all.
-This year's theme is Wave of Freedom, and there will be celebrations throughout the month.
+We encourage you to join the many celebrations throughout the month.